serzh/weather-clj/Readme.md

     => (init)     ;; create new not started system
     => (start)    ;; start system
     => (go)       ;; shorthand for (do (init) (start))

+To run figwheel repl do

+    lein do clean, figwheel

+end follow http://localhost:3449 at the browser.